 107.20 Civil Rights.
 Comply with Federal, State, and local laws, rules, and regulations that prohibit unlawful employment practices including that of discrimination because of race, religion, color, sex, national origin, disability or age and that define actions required for Affirmative Action and Disadvantaged Business Enterprise (DBE) programs.

 107.21 Prompt Payment.
-In accordance with , make payment to each subcontractor and supplier within 10 Calendar Days after receipt of payment from the Department for Work performed or materials delivered or incorporated into the Project, provided that the pay estimate prepared by the Engineer includes Work performed or materials delivered or incorporated into the public improvement by the subcontractor or supplier.
-Contractors are prohibited from holding retainage from bonded subcontractors.
-For unbonded subcontractors, promptly release any retainage held, as set forth in any subcontractor or supplier agreement, within 10 days of department's acceptance of the work involving the subcontractor or supplier from whom retainage has been held.
-For the sole purpose of establishing a time frame for the release of the subcontractor or supplier retainage, acceptance of subcontractor or supplier work will occur when the subcontractor or supplier has complied with the requirements of and .
-No subcontract provision shall permit the Contractor to delay subcontractor’s retainage payments until the Project’s final payment.
+In accordance with ORC 4113.61, make payment to each consultant, subcontractor, and supplier within 10 Calendar Days after receipt of payment from either the Department or LPA for Work performed or materials delivered or incorporated into the Project, provided that the pay estimate prepared by the Engineer includes Work performed or materials delivered or incorporated into the public improvement by the consultant, subcontractor or supplier.
+Contractors are prohibited from holding retainage from subcontractors that can provide a bond.
+For unbonded subcontractors and suppliers, promptly release any retainage held, as set forth in any subcontractor or supplier agreement, 30 days after the work is satisfactory completed.
+For the purposes of this section, satisfactory completed will be interpreted as when the subcontractor has completed all physical work and submitted any necessary documentation required by the specifications and the LPA.
+No subcontract provision shall permit the Contractor to delay subcontractor’s or consultant retainage payments until the Project’s final payment.

-Also require that this contractual obligation be placed in all subcontractor and supplier contracts that it enters into and further require that all subcontractor and suppliers place the same payment obligation in each of their lower tier contracts.
-If the contractor, subcontractors, or supplier subject to this provision fail to comply with the 10 Calendar Day requirement, the offending party shall pay, in addition to the payment due, interest in the amount of 18 percent per annum of the payment due, beginning on the eleventh Calendar Day following the receipt of payment from the Department and ending on the date of full payment of the payment due plus interest.
+Also require that this contractual obligation be placed in all consultants, subconsultants, subcontractor and supplier contracts that it enters into and further require that all consultants, subconsultants subcontractor and suppliers place the same payment obligation in each of their lower tier contracts.
+If the DBT, contractor, subcontractors, consultant, subconsultant or supplier subject to this provision fail to comply with the 10 Calendar Day requirement, the offending party shall pay, in addition to the payment due, interest in the amount of 18 percent per annum of the payment due, beginning on the eleventh Calendar Day following the receipt of payment from either the Department or LPA and ending on the date of full payment of the payment due plus interest.

-Repeated failures to pay subcontractors and suppliers timely pursuant to this subsection will result in a finding by the Department that the Contractor is in breach of Contract and subject to all legal consequences that such a finding entails.
-Further, repeated failures to pay timely pursuant to this subsection will result in a lower evaluation score for the Contractor and those subcontractors who are subject to evaluation by the Department.
+Repeated failures to pay consultants, subcontractors or suppliers timely pursuant to this subsection will result in a finding by the LPA that the Contractor is in breach of Contract and subject to all legal consequences that such a finding entails.

 107.22 Unmanned Aircraft Systems.
-If the project requires or anticipates the use of Unmanned Aircraft Systems within ODOT Right of Way, the Contractor will follow proper risk assessment and federal regulations in accordance with .
+If the project requires or anticipates the use of Unmanned Aircraft Systems within LPA Right of Way, the Contractor will follow proper risk assessment and federal regulations in accordance with Supplement 1132.

 108 PROSECUTION AND PROGRESS

 108.01 Subletting of the Contract.
-Perform Work amounting to not less than 50 percent of the Contract Price with its own organization, unless otherwise approved by the Director.
-The phrase “its own organization” includes only workers employed and paid directly, inclusive of employees who are employed by a lease agreement acceptable to the Department, and equipment owned or rented with or without operators by the Contractor.
-The phrase does not include employees or equipment of a subcontractor, assignee, or agent of the Contractor.
-Obtain the Director’s written consent to subcontract, sublet, sell, transfer, assign, or otherwise relinquish rights, title, or interest in the Work.
-Provide the Director with a copy of all Disadvantaged Business Enterprise subcontracts.
+Perform Work amounting to not less than 30 percent of the Contract Price with its own organization.
+The phrase “its own organization” includes only workers employed and paid directly, inclusive of employees who are employed by a lease agreement acceptable to the LPA, and equipment owned or rented with or without operators by the Contractor.
+The phrase does not include employees or equipment of a Designer, subconsultant , subcontractor, assignee, or agent of the Contractor.
+Obtain the LPA’s written consent to subcontract, subconsult, sublet, sell, transfer, assign, or otherwise relinquish rights, title, or interest in the Work. .
+Provide the ODOT Division of Opportunity, Diversity, and Inclusion with a copy of all Disadvantaged Business Enterprise subcontracts.

 The Contractor’s percentage of the total Contract Price includes the cost of materials and manufactured products purchased by the Contractor, but not the cost of materials and manufactured products purchased by subcontractors.